Convergence and sample complexity of natural policy gradient primal-dual methods for constrained MDPs: Problem setup

-Instead of utilizing the linear program method~\citep{altman1999constrained}, we employ {\em direct policy search\/} method to solve Problem~\eqref{eq.Lagrangian}.
-Direct methods are attractive for three reasons: (i) they allow us to directly optimize/monitor the value functions that we are interested in; (ii) they can deal with large state-action spaces via policy parameterization, e.g., neural nets; and (iii) they can utilize policy gradient estimates via simulations of the policy.
-Since Problem~\eqref{eq.cmdp} is a nonconcave constrained maximization problem with the policy space $\Pi$ that is often infinite-dimensional, Problems~\eqref{eq.cmdp} and~\eqref{eq.Lagrangian} are challenging.
+Instead of utilizing the linear-programming-based method~\citep{piunovskiyoptimal,altman1999constrained}, we employ {\em direct policy search\/} method to solve Problem~\eqref{eq.Lagrangian}.
+Direct policy search is attractive for three reasons: (i) it allows us to directly optimize/monitor the value functions that we are interested in; (ii) it can deal with large state-action spaces via policy parameterization, e.g., neural nets; and (iii) it can utilize policy gradient estimates via simulations of the policy.
+Since Problem~\eqref{eq.cmdp} is a nonconcave constrained maximization problem and the policy space is often infinite-dimensional, Problems~\eqref{eq.cmdp} and~\eqref{eq.Lagrangian} are challenging.

 In spite of these challenges, Problem~\eqref{eq.cmdp} has nice properties in the policy space when it is strictly feasible.
-We adapt the standard Slater condition~\citep{bertsekas2014constrained} and assume strict feasibility of Problem~\eqref{eq.cmdp} throughout the paper.
+We adapt the standard Slater condition in constrained optimization~\citep{bertsekas2014constrained} and assume strict feasibility of Problem~\eqref{eq.cmdp} throughout the paper.